 Reviewing the accident with the police

 The police should prepare a report that indicates how they believe the accident happened.
 The report should include evidence that there was a smartphone or food in the car.
 They’ll examine if the driver was tired or possibly under the influence of drugs or alcohol.
-The police should speak to everyone in all cars and to any witnesses.
+The police should speak to everyone in all cars and any witnesses.

 Mobile phones should be examined to determine when calls were made.
 Often, it can be shown that the timing of the accident matched a call that came in or that was going out.
 Attorneys need to move quickly to examine the phone records before any data is damaged or destroyed.

 Many times, passengers in the car can testify that the driver was speaking on the phone.
-The person on the other end of the phone conversation can be called as witness.
+The person on the other end of the phone conversation can be called as a witness.
 The injured person may have seen that the driver had a mobile device to his/her ear.
-A pedestrian may have witnessed the cell phone usage.
+A pedestrian may have witnessed cell phone usage.

 Sometimes, another person in the car may have a video of the person driving.
 Surveillance cameras may be able to shed some clues.